 Republicans protest, circumvent new metal detectors inside Capitol after riot

-The security checkpoint outside the House chamber has created tensions between some members and Capitol police.
+The security checkpoint outside the House chamber has created tension between some members and Capitol Police.

 More in www.nbcnews.com